jlk/readme/README.md

 I tend to be a straight shooter.
 It will benefit our relationship if you take what I say at face value.

-## Working Hours
-I tend to be a morning person, but I can switch to being a night person, or just not sleeping much person as things demand.

-A few days a week, I'm in the gym or out on a bike between 6-7am.
-Usually I'm not checking my phone then, unless I'm expecting something.

-Generally I'm in "the office" (whether remote, on the road, or in the office) from 8am-6pm.
-That's when I'm most responsive, but I usually check on things occasionally outside those hours.

-I generally will take customer/sales meetings outside of these hours as necessary for the business.

 ### Best Way to Contact Me
 I find text-based communication best for most things.
 Text/IM gets a quicker response and works well for shorter or more interactive conversations, email better for something more crafted.